-- If you're hiring a professional applicator, ask to see a copy of the product label for the pesticide(s) that they will use.
-Some products advertised as "natural" or "the ingredient found in chrysanthemum flowers" are actually synthetic pesticides (called "pyrethroids") which are toxic to many other insects including beneficial ones (such as ground beetles, lady beetles, lacewings, and honey bees).
+If you're hiring a professional applicator, ask to see a copy of the product label for the pesticide(s) that they will use.
+Some products advertised as "natural" or "the ingredient found in chrysanthemum flowers" are actually synthetic pesticides (in a class called "pyrethroids") which can be toxic to many other insects including beneficials (such as ground beetles, lady beetles, lacewings, and honey bees).
 Many product labels have restrictions on spraying (or allowing drift onto) flowering plants when bees are actively visiting those areas (Figure 6).
 These products are also toxic to fish and may have restrictions on spraying too close to lakes, ponds and other bodies of water.
 It is important to follow the directions for use on products that contain pyrethroids and/or neonicotinoids.
 If you need to know what class of insecticides an active ingredient in a product falls into, this Modes of Action chart can help.

 Talk to your neighbors about when and where you plan to treat your yard.